Hawk652/Capstone-Guidance-Robot/README.md

 [Samuel Mandody](
 https://www.youtube.com/watch?v=M5V_IXMewl4) - Knowledgeable in Embedded Systems.
 Strong fundamental coding skills and quick learner.
 Will be working on the locomotion subsystem and everywhere else coding related.

 [Gabriel Kim](https://www.youtube.com/watch?v=dQw4w9WgXcQ) - Electrical engineering major with a focus on smaller electronics.
-Working mainly on the main controll subsystem.
+Working mainly on the main control subsystem.

 Emma Brown - Enjoys designing and implementing hardware.
 Willing to research and a fast learner.
+In charge of the safety subsystem.

 [Andre Nguyen](https://www.youtube.com/watch?v=l60MnDJklnM) - Electrical Engineering major with a focus on power.
 In charge of the power subsystem.
 The designated team leader.

-Jacob Wilkinson - Electrical and Computer Engineering major with a focus on embedded software development.
+[Jacob Wilkinson](https://www.youtube.com/watch?v=GQHVQvePdtI) - Electrical and Computer Engineering major with a focus on embedded software development.
 In charge of user interface.

 ### Faculty Supervisor